marcgauthier/jsonbarn/README.md

 1. Install you favorite linux distro, create a folder and copy [ecureuil executable](http://github.com/owlso/ecureuil) in it.
 1. Install [Postgre sql database](https://www.postgresql.org/) version 9.6 or higher.
-1. Build the database: sudo ./ecureuil -createdb -host=192.168.56.101 -user=postgres -password=bitnami
+1. Build the database: sudo ./ecureuil -createdb -host=xxxxx -user=postgres -password=xxxxx

 	**Where**
 	Host is the IP of your postgre database